malcolmlett/malcolmlett.github.io/wiki/Focusing-on-the-why-for-Animal-Kingdom.md

+---
+title: Focusing on the why for Animal Kingdom
+layout: wiki
+parent: Wiki
+---

 This page forms part of the [[Focusing on the Why]] series.
 It presents a comparison to the Animal Kingdom.

 # Introduction